Essay Contest

 • All participants must cite sources they used to research their topic throughout their essay.
 Please use parenthetical citations within the text.
 We can not accept citations in footnote form.

-• The essay prompt, title, citations, and bibliography are not included in the word count.
+• Essays for students in 10th, 11th, or 12th grade must be between 700 and 1,000 words.
+Title, citations, and bibliography are not included in the word count.

 Judging Criteria